What is a prediction-market wallet skill audit?

 What the audit reads

 A skill audit is not a single metric.
-It combines four inputs, each of which can demote the read on its own:
+It combines four inputs, and the floors cap the read on their own:

 - Realized entry edge, with its 95 percent interval and count: the entry-price test, reported as probability points with a BCa 95 percent interval and the number of resolved positions behind it.
 The number never travels alone.